 WP2 MINUTES

-Main Agreement
+Main Agreements

 - TBVT agrees with CSC to change the development process (re-design of PW protocols) to include TRACES/AJA and SMS/UoB in a more collaborative and pro-active way for the second round of PW in Spain, France and UK.
-Therefore there will be a reallocation of responsibility between TBVT, TRACES and SMS.
+Therefore there will be a reallocation of responsibility between TBVT, TRACES, AJA and SMS.

 - TBVT will provide an estimation of the budget associated to planned activities in Task 2.2 including all partners involved in WP2 by May 15th.
 With this information, if needed, reallocation of budget between and beyond WP2 will be discussed by WP2 leader, SMS, UoB, TRACES and UOC.
-If an agreement is not achieved, it will be discussed by the SC.
+If an agreement is not achieved by May 31st, it will be discussed by the SC.
 If an agreement is not achieved, by the General Assembly.

 - Agreed PW protocol deadlines: 15th Sept First draft (by CSC)